-Every model built in DataRobot is immediately ready for deployment (Figure 13).
+Every model built in DataRobot is immediately ready for deployment from the Predict tab (Figure 13).
 You can:

 With DataRobot you can proactively monitor and manage all deployed machine learning models (including models created outside of DataRobot) to maintain peak prediction performance (Figure 15).
 This ensures that the machine learning models driving your business are accurate and consistent throughout changing market conditions.

-At a glance you can view a summary of metrics from all models in production, including the number of requests (predictions) and key health statistics:
+At a glance, from the Deployments tab you can view a summary of metrics from all models in production, including the number of requests (predictions) and key health statistics:

 From here you can apply “embedded DataRobot data science” expertise to review model performance and detect model decay.
-By clicking on a model you can see how the predictions the model has made have changed over time.
+By clicking on a deployment you can see how the predictions for that model have changed over time.
 Dramatic changes here can indicate that your model has gone off track.

 DataRobot’s time series capabilities are available as part of a fully-managed software service (SaaS), or in several Enterprise configurations to match your business needs and IT requirements.
 All configurations feature a constantly expanding set of diverse, best-in-class algorithms from R, Python, Spark, Eureqa, and other sources, giving you the best set of tools for your machine learning and AI challenges.